qmacro/managed-associations-in-cap/guide/README.md

 );
 ```

-So we can now relate books and authors by defining pairs of IDs in a new file `db/data/Books_Authors.csv`.
+So we can now relate books and authors by defining pairs of IDs in a new CSV file `db/data/Books_Authors.csv`.
 The name follows the usual convention, even though it looks a little different to the names of the other CSV files here; it is the namespace and entity name, but as there's no namespace that contextualises the entity here, there's no `<namespace>-` prefix part in the filename.

-> Remember that the entity is defined (`entity Books_Authors { ... }`) in the `srv/extend.cds` file where there's no `namespace` declaration.
+> Remember that the entity (`entity Books_Authors { ... }`) is defined in the `srv/extend.cds` file where there's no `namespace` declaration.

 Let's start by restoring the relationships we had before, where: